We believe in growth through collaboration

-Lejla Bilal-Maley currently works as a curriculum development manager at McGraw-Hill Education.
+Lejla Bilal Maley currently works as a curriculum development manager at McGraw-Hill Education.
 She has seven years of ESL and foreign language teaching experience in the K-12 and Higher Education setting, including The Ohio State University and Otterbein University in Columbus, Ohio, where she resides.
-She is pursuing a Ph.D. in Leadership and Change at Antioch University, with a focus on cross-cultural communication barriers amongst multicultural, global virtual teams (GVTs).
-She has presented at various state and international conferences on blended learning, content-based instruction, course design, social responsibility in education and language acquisition.
+She holds a Ph.D. in Leadership and Change from Antioch University.
+She has presented at various state and international conferences on global virtual teams, blended learning, content-based instruction, course design, social responsibility in education and language acquisition.
 She is the Past President of the Ohio TESOL (Teachers of English to Speakers of Other Languages).

 Lejla's teacher certification include: